Estimated reading time: 9 minutes

 Other important things to remember.

-- Remember the Country code – when out enjoying the countryside with your dog.
-You must keep to the country code to keep everybody safe.
+- Remember the Country code—when out enjoying the countryside with your dog, you must follow the country code to keep everybody safe.

 - Make sure your dog has a name tag.
-Under UK law, you are responsible for ensuring your dog wears a collar (or harness).
+Under UK law, you must ensure your dog wears a collar (or harness).
 This must have an ID tag containing your name, address and phone number.

 - Take a look at the Dog Walking Etiquette.